 Christina’s tranquil beauty made her an ideal model for Dante Gabriel’s first completed oil painting, The Girlhood of Mary Virgin, and his depiction of the Annunciation, Ecce Ancilla Domini.
 Although a vivacious child, she matured into a quiet young woman deeply devoted to her Anglican faith and suffered depression throughout her life.
 She remained unmarried, turning down three marriage proposals—to the artist James Collinson, the linguist Charles Cayley and the painter John Brett—due to religious differences.

 At the age of 42 she was diagnosed with Graves Disease, a thyroid condition that at one point brought her near death, but she rallied and continued to write, mostly devotional and children’s pieces.
-She died from a reoccurrence of breast cancer on December 29, 1894 and is buried in Highgate Cemetery in north London.
+She died from a reoccurrence of breast cancer on December 29, 1894, at the age of nearly 64, and is buried in Highgate Cemetery in north London.

 - Goblin Market and Other Poems (1862)

 - The Prince’s Progress and Other Poems (1866)

 - New Poems (1896)